-One of this past year’s most memorable slogans was “We are the 99%.”
-Boy does that hit home!
-One percent of the population has an almost unthinkably large concentration of wealth and privilege.
-So, when you take a breath, it’s not 99%, but nearly 70% of the oxygen in that one breath that’s estimated by scientists to come from plants and algae in the ocean.
+When you take a breath nearly 70% of the oxygen in that one breath that’s estimated by scientists to come from plants and algae in the ocean.

 But I had known that for a while.
 And numbers are numbers and names, names.
 And the names are hard to wrap your head around – cyanobacteria, prochlorococcus, phytoplankton.
 The dots still didn’t connect with my own experience.

 So what happened?
 What drove it home for me was a quiet moment underwater in the sea grass meadows of Port-Cros National Park, a marine protected area in the Western Mediterranean.
 Often referred to as the “lungs of the Mediterranean,” the sea grass meadows there play a key role in the health of that sea.